rebelsky/csc207c/pages/syllabus.md

 If your two primary grades are at the same level, you will earn that letter as the base grade.
 I hope that you can all demonstate learning at the A level.

 If your two primary grades are at different levels (e.g., projects at the B level and learning assessments at the A level), you will generally earn a grade between the two, with the particular level dependent on where in the range of each you fall.
-Note that if you receive a C on one primary grade and an A on the other, your base grade will be a B-.
+You cannot move up more than two-thirds of a level from your lower grade; if you receive a C on one primary grade and an A on the other, your base grade will be a B-.

 Your grade may also be affected by reading problems, labs, metacognitive reflections, and tokens.